anasss008/projet_MedEYE_JEE_2023/README.md

 cd frontend
 npm install

-# Navigate to the backend directory and install dependencies
+# Navigate to the backend directory and install dependencies from pom.xml using any IDE.
-cd ../backend
-mvn install
 ```

 ## Run